WebBreacher/untappdScraper/README.md

 ## Usage

-For the web version, just visit https://untappd.osint.ninja!
+For the web version, just visit https://untappd.osint.ninja or head over to @brandone's GitHub repo at https://github.com/BrandonE/untappd-scraper-web for the code.

 ### Requirements